 Shoulder Complications

-Because the shoulder joint is particularly vulnerable to injury, many stroke survivors experience shoulder pain due to weakness on their affected side.
-If left untreated, it may develop into more serious conditions like shoulder subluxation (where the shoulder becomes partially dislocated) and frozen shoulder (where the surrounding ligaments then become inflamed).
+Because the shoulder joint can move in so many different ways, it is particularly vulnerable to injury.
+Many stroke survivors experience shoulder weakness and pain.
+If left untreated, more serious conditions may develop, such as shoulder subluxation (where the shoulder becomes partially dislocated) and frozen shoulder (where the surrounding ligaments become inflamed and tighten).

 Learn more about shoulder pain after stroke »